 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

 Studying for an English and Philosophy degree at Queen’s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
 Graduates from this degree at Queen’s are well regarded by many employers (local, national and international) and over half of all graduate jobs are now open to graduates of any discipline, including English.
 In particular, employers value the initiative, imagination, creativity and independence of thought fostered by the English degree.

-Further study is also an option open to English graduates.
+You should also take a look at the Prospects website for further information concerning the types of jobs that attract English and Philosophy graduates.
+Further study is also an option open to graduates.
 Students can choose from a wide range of Masters programmes, including the MA in English Literary Studies and the new MRes in Arts and Humanities (English or Philosophy).

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)